box-products/handbook/how-we-work.md

 ## Cycles

-We work in 6-week or 8-week cycles at Box Products.
+We work in 6-week or 8-week cycles at SALT Insure.
 There are typically six cycles to a year.
 Two are 8-week cycles, during Summer Hours, and the rest 6-week cycles.
 This fixed cadence serves to give us an internal sense of urgency, work as a scope hammer to keep projects from ballooning, and provide a regular interval to decide what we’re working on.